Frequently Asked Questions

 What dive equipment do I need?

-We provide the rest of your dive gear – BCD’s, tanks, regulators, and weights for a $30 USD per week dive gear rental fee.
-You are welcome to bring your own dive gear if you prefer.
+We provide the rest of your dive gear – BCD’s, tanks, regulators, and weights for a $45 USD per week dive gear rental fee.
+No rental fee if you bring your own scuba regulator & BCD!
 Anyone wishing to participate in our optional night dives MUST bring their own dive light/torch.
 Please note that in order to participate in night dives one must be a certified Advanced Open Water diver.

 Do I need a visa to visit Belize?